Arab, Alabama: 2000 census

-Arab Precinct/Division (1920-)
+Arab Precinct/Division (1920–)

 Arab Precinct (Marshall County 26th Precinct) first appeared on the 1920 U.S. Census.
 In 1960, it was changed to the Arab Census Division as part of a general reorganization of counties.
 The census division only includes the Marshall County portion of the town of Arab.
 The Cullman County portion is in the Baileyton-Joppa Census Division.

 Government

 Arab has a mayor-council form of city government consisting of five council members and a mayor.
-City elections occur every four years, coinciding with the presidential elections.
+City elections occur every four years.
 Council seats are at-large and are not associated with districts.
 Arab City Schools is the public school district.
 Arab has its own paid police department.
 Their fire department has one station, sitting on top of Marshall County 911 center.
 Both are paid departments.

 Infrastructure

 Utilities

 Electricity service in Arab is provided through Arab Electric Cooperative, which buys power through the Tennessee Valley Authority.
 Water service in Arab is provided through Arab Water Works, which gets water from Browns Creek in Guntersville Lake.
 Natural gas is also provided in Arab, through Marshall County Gas District, which is based out of Guntersville.